roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-03 ****** bydlsloan© "Relax," Travers smiled.
+"Relax," Travers smiled.
 "You remember when you were a child and you had to take medicine and your mom would mix it with ice cream or mashed potatoes or something to make it taste better?"

  "Sure, I always mixed it in my cereal," Valarie said.